hrapek/ml_ops_dog_breeds/reports/README.md

 > Answer:

 We did not have to perform any complex debugging while working on the project.
 However, we used memory profiling on our `make_dataset.py` script because of a high memory consumption.
 This allowed us to reduce the maximum memory usage of the data processing and saving method from 10GB to 2GB, which was particularly helpful when running the code on the cloud.
+We also had to perform quite a lot of debugging when creating dockerfiles, especially regarding to paths.
+We also had a few bugs in our model code that we did not notice at first, for example we wanted to use a pretrained model, but we ended up training the whole model anyway and we had to fix that.

 ## Working in the cloud